OmarHeshamShehab/Dynamics-365-SDK-Chatbot/README.md

 - **Commerce Modules**: Zipped files related to Dynamics 365 Commerce functionalities.
 - **Configuration**: `.gitignore` and `requirements` files for project setup.

-## Contributing
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
-Ensure that any new features or bug fixes include updated documentation.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more information.

-## Contact
-For any questions or issues, please contact the project maintainer.